dbuenzli/cell-contacts/PAPER.md

    slightly fatten them.
 2. We drop T cells that look dead.
 That is those whose maximal distance travelled is smaller than a fixed distance **d**.

+# Touches

 We then proceed to compute polygon intersections between T cells and target cells at each frame.
 A *touch* is defined as any non-empty intersection between the polygon of the target cell and the polygon of the T cell whose surface is at least XX% of the surface of the T cell.

+# Stable and transient contact determination

-There is a *contact* between a T cell and a target cell once there is a touch between them and that they touch until the end of the acquisition.
-To account for the fact that sometimes T cell flicker or contact is made on the side of cells and is slightly unstable we keep the contact if there may have up to **DG** frame gaps of touch loss.
+A *contact* between a T cell and a target cell is a sequence of consecutive touches (including sequences made of a single touch).
+To account for the fact that sometimes T cell flicker or contact is made on the side of cells and is slightly unstable we keep the contact if even if there is up to **DG** frame gaps of touch loss.

-If it happens that a T cell is in contact with more than one target cell at the end of the acquisition, we take the longest contact.
+We say that a T cell has a *stable contact* if a contact's sequence of touches ends at the end of the acquisition.
+All other contacts are said to be *transient*.
+If it happens that a T cell is in contact with more than one target cell at the end of the acquisition, we take the longest contact as being the stable contact and the other ones are deemed to be transient.

+# Number of transient contacts and targets visited

+The number of transient contacts is the number of transient contacts made by a T cell.

+The number of targets visited by a T cell is the number of individual target cells a T cell contacted with, regardless of the number of times it contacted or whether this was a stable or transient contact.

+# Mean Speed during transient contacts

+For each sequences of touches that make up transient contact we compute the speed of the cell between two consecutive touch and define the mean of these speeds to be the *mean speed during transient contacts*.

-# Contact distances
+# Stable contact distances

-For each contact we compute at each frame of the contact the distance between the T cell and the position it had on the first touch.
+For each stable contact we compute at each frame of the contact the distance between the T cell and the position it had on the first touch.
 We keep track of this maximal value and the time it takes to to get to this maximal value.